Bruce E. Howell, DDS

-The Purpose of Dental Plans
+The Purpose of Dental Insurance

 Employers and other plan's sponsors offer dental benefits for a variety of reasons, including promotion of oral health, attraction, and retention of employees.

 Regardless of why the plan is offered, its intent is the same: to help individuals by paying for a portion of the cost of their dental care.

 Limitations in coverage are the result of the financial commitment the plan's sponsor has agreed to make and the benefits the third-party payer will offer in exchange for that commitment.

 Treatment decisions must be made by you and your dentist.
 While dental benefit coverage should be taken into account, it should not be the deciding factor in your choice of treatment.

 How Benefits Are Determined